madpiano/2019-432/slides/class11/README.md

 ## Comments on Quiz 1

-**Coming soon**.
+**will be AVAILABLE SOON**.
 Those of you who didn't do as well as you might have liked will have an honors opportunity.

 ## Some R Packages for ROC Curves